CourtG/address-book/README.md

 I learned a lot in the process, but still wasn't able to populate the database with the sample data.
 Because of this, I wasn't able to confirm the update and delete buttons worked, or apply styling.

-I look forward to the opportunity to talk through my code and get some critics to help me with future apps and tech challenges.
+I look forward to the opportunity to talk through my code and get some critiques to help me with future apps and tech challenges.
 Thanks for your time!

 Features